Zararest/Dominators/README.md

 ```bash
 ./Graph  --input-graph ../bin/InputExample
 ```
-Graph and its domiantor tree wil be ganerated in the `bin` directory.
-In order to generate files near binary use `--no-working-dir` option.
+Graph and its domiantor tree wil be ganerated near binary.
+In order to generate files in `./bin` directory use `--custom-working-dir` option.